 Having a microwave in the room will ensure the student has access to things like coffee (necessary for studying with a hangover) and hot food at any time of the day.

 Again, dorms are small.
 Space is limited.
 For that reason, the biggest consideration when purchasing a microwave for a dorm room is clearly its size and shape.
 A small to mid-size countertop microwave in most cases is ideal.
 Also, keep in mind durability.
 It’s likely that more than one person will be using your appliance, and some may not be as sober or respectful as others.

-The Bella BMO07ABTBKB model is a compact 700W microwave with easy to use, uncomplicated digital controls.
+The Amazon Basics model is a compact 700W microwave with easy-to-use, uncomplicated digital controls.
 This unit has express controls, making it easy to pop it in start heating.
 There is a 10-inch turntable inside to assist with cooking the food evenly.
-The Bella microwave is a great economical option for the dorm room.
+The Amazon Basics microwave is a great economical option for the dorm room.
 Sound like a good option?
-Find it here at Amazon.
+Find it at Amazon.

 For the ultra-hip, Daewoo has a too-cool-for-school, mint green retro design microwave, which will look deadly in any dorm room.
 It looks like something from the TV show The Wonder Years (I’m sure Kevin’s mother had one almost as stylish).

 This machine offers 700W with all the basic functions.
 Another bonus is that is extremely conservative on energy.
 It works with a just a knob and is not digital, meaning it does not use up energy when it is not heating.
 It is a very compact unit, ideal for the cramped space that the dorm has to offer.